gomathivvm-9496/Healthcare-Data-Analysis-Dashboard-Excel-/README.md

 This project focuses on analyzing a healthcare dataset to extract meaningful insights about customers, medical charges, and demographic factors.
 The goal is to perform data cleaning, identify missing values, and understand patterns that impact healthcare costs.
 ## Objectives
+To analyze healthcare data and identify patterns that can help in predicting outcomes and improving decision-making.
 - Clean and preprocess the dataset
 - Handle missing values
 - Convert data types (especially date columns)